 planning issues and income issues.
 At Thanksgiving he had too much to

 drink and cornered me and proceeded to ask me about what I earn and what

 my wife earns.
 I am dreading Christmas.
 How do people answers

 questions about compensation?
 Signed, Perplexed

-A: It sounds like your brother-in-law oversteps his boundaries on a
+A: You will find this issue like your brother-in-law has oversteps his boundaries on a

 number of issues.
 Compensation is a personal subject to most of us.